r-chong/mxfp4-dequantizer/README.md

 # What this program does

-In this program, we read the Safetensors JSON header, and then follow pointers to the location of the first tensor.
+In this program, we read the Safetensors JSON header, and then follow pointers to the locations of the first tensor.
+The reason location is plural is because scale values and block values are stored in separate tensors in GPT-OSS weight

 There, we decode the lower precision values by multiplying the scaling factor by the FP4 data.